phette23/marcgreppy/readme.md

 # marcgrep

-Like [marcgrep.pl](https://pusc.it/bib/MARCgrep) but in Python and a bit different syntax.
+A CLI for searching MARC files like [MARCgrep.pl](https://pusc.it/bib/MARCgrep) but in Python and a bit different syntax.

 [marcli](https://github.com/hectorcorrea/marcli) is also a similar project that's faster but a little less flexible.

 ## Installation

-TODO: publish to PyPI.

 Python 3.9 or later.
 [Poetry](https://python-poetry.org/) is used for development.